outfox/fennecs/www/docs/Queries/Matching.md

 order: 1
 ---

-# Matching & Match Expressions
+# Matching

 Perk up your ears!
-This is a complex topic, shaped by two intertwined ideas:
+Match Expressions ware what makes **fenn**ecs so cool and powerful, and it is a complex topic, shaped by two intertwined ideas:

 1. the `Match Type`, a commonplace concept in ECS
 2. the `Match Target` (or `Match Identity`), a feature unique to **fenn**ecs